-4.1 Description of first aid measures
+4.1 Description of first aid measures Gen Description GCII

-General Advice:

-Immediately remove contaminated clothing.
+General Advice: Immediately remove contaminated clothing.
 If in danger of loss of consciousness, place patient in recovery position and transport accordingly.
 Apply artificial reparation if necessary.
 First aid personal should pay attention to the own safety.
 Ingestion:

+REFER FOR MEDICAL ATTENTION, WHERE POSSIBLE, WITHOUT DELAY.
 Do not induce vomiting.
 Observe the patient carefully.
 Wash mouth with water then provide liquid slowly and as much as casualty can comfortably drink.
 Never give liquid to a person showing signs of being sleepy or with reduced awareness.
 Seek medical attention.
 Avoid giving milk or oils or alcohol.
 If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.
-First aid is not generally required.
-If in doubt, contact a Poisons Information Centre or a doctor.